BBHATIYA/Hackathon-2/feedback/README.md

 # Hey guys, nice job.
 My feedback will be in the feedback folder.
 In general, it's one feedback file corresponding to a file.

+### Of course, you can always message me on slack if you have any questions.

 ---

 Thanks for putting a `.gitignore`!
 Didn't have to automatically download node_modules.